 Workleap will store and process the Personal Information in a manner consistent with industry security standards.
 Workleap has implemented technical, organizational and administrative systems, policies, and procedures to help ensure the security, integrity and confidentiality of Personal Information and to mitigate the risk of unauthorized access to or use of Personal Information, including:

-- a security design intended to prevent any compromise of its own information systems, computer networks or data files by unauthorized Users, viruses or malicious computer programs;
+- (ii) a security design intended to prevent any compromise of its own information systems, computer networks or data files by unauthorized users, viruses or malicious computer programs;

-- appropriate internal practices including, but not limited to, encryption of data in transit; using appropriate firewall and antivirus software; maintaining these countermeasures, operating systems and other applications with appropriate reasonable up-to-date virus definitions and security patches so as to avoid any adverse impact to the Personal Information that it manages;
+- (iii) appropriate internal practices including, but not limited to, encryption of data in transit or at rest; using appropriate firewall and antivirus software; maintaining these countermeasures, operating systems and other applications with appropriate reasonable up-to-date virus definitions and security patches so as to avoid any adverse impact to the Personal Information that it manages;

-- appropriate logging and alerts to monitor access controls and to assure data integrity and confidentiality;
+- (iv) appropriate logging and alerts to monitor access controls and to ensure data integrity and confidentiality; permitting only authorized users access to systems and applications; and

-- permitting only authorized Users access to systems and applications, and all persons with authorized access to Personal Information must have a genuine business need-to-know prior to access (together, “Security Program”).
+- (v) all persons with authorized access to Personal Information must have a genuine business need-to-know prior to access (“Security Program”).

 Workleap maintains adequate training programs to ensure that its employees and any others acting on its behalf are aware of and adhere to its Security Program.
 Workleap shall exercise necessary and appropriate supervision over its relevant employees to maintain appropriate confidentiality and security of the Personal Information it manages.

-Workleap shall promptly notify Customer of a data breach, of a loss of data or of a failure of Workleap’s Security Program:
+Workleap shall promptly notify the User of a data breach, of a loss of data or of a failure of Workleap’s Security Program: